jpettersson/airport_events/README.md

 AirportEvents
 =============

-airport-events is a MacOS specific library that receives WiFi related events.
+A MacOS specific Ruby library that receives WiFi related events from the system.

 <table>
   <caption>Currently supported events</caption>